s-adhithyan/git-learnings/README.md

 This is git learning.
-Welcom.
+Welcome Lmntrix.